dli85/ImageProcessingProgram/README.md

    2. The controller has the ability to read user commands and transmit messages to the output.
 It processes user commands using the command design pattern.
    3. This interface is implemented in ImageProcessingControllerImpl class.
+   4. Saving and loading are treated as their own commands.
+They also delegate the saving/loading to conventional or PPM classes depending on what type of file the user wants to save or load.
+   The code for saving and loading is contained in the commands package.
 2. ImageProcessingModelState interface
    1. This interface is one part of the model design.
 The ImageProcessingModelState interface is the "parent" to the ImageProcessingView interface.
 Thus, the method headers in this interface